Smok1e/buttex-storage-api/docs/src/methods/storage/get_directory_path.md

 |--------------|--------|----------|--------------|
 | directory_id | Int    | No       | Directory id |

+> If *parent_directory_id* parameter is not passed, then this method will return
+> path of the root directory

 ## Returns
 | Value | Type   | Description              |
 |-------|--------|--------------------------|
 | path  | String | Requested directory path |

-## Remarks
-If *parent_directory_id* parameter is not passed, then this method will return path of the root directory